githubnext/copilot-workspace-user-manual/overview.md

 Once you are happy with the current and proposed specs, you can request Copilot Workspace to generate a plan, which is a list of the files that need to be modified (e.g. edited, created, deleted, moved, or renamed) in order to accomplish the success criteria of the proposed spec.
 Additionally, each changed file includes a list of specific steps that indicate the exact changes that need to be made.

-Like the spec, the plan is fully editable and regeneratable, which allows the developer to refine and steer Copilot Workspace in the right direction.
+Like the spec, the plan is fully editable and regeneratable, which allows you to refine and steer Copilot Workspace in the right direction.

 <img src="images/plan.png" width=600 alt="Plan">